probe-rs/probe-rs/cargo-embed/README.md

 You can configure `cargo-embed` with a file called `Embed.toml` in your project directory.
 Instead of a TOML file, you can also use a YAML or a JSON file.
 Choose what suits you best!

+Configuring via a config file is nice to have a persistent config for your project which always targets the same core.

 You can find all available options in the [default.toml](src/config/default.toml).
 Commented out options are the ones that are `None` by default.